With the diversification of medical technology, the extensive use of the biotechnology industry has led to an increase in market demand.

 Iso cleanroom standards working procedure

 The new clean room is planned to have separate channels for personnel and materials.
-Plastic raw materials and packaging boxes enter the buffer cleaning area through a separate channel for static storage, personnel need to enter through an air shower room, and after blowing off the hair and dust on their bodies, personnel will send the raw materials into the production line from the buffer area, and the finished products will be discharged from a separate channel, which avoids external pollutants and dust from being brought into the area.
+Plastic raw materials and packaging boxes enter the buffer cleaning area through a separate channel for static storage, personnel need to enter through an air shower room, and after blowing off the hair and dust from their bodies, personnel will send the raw materials into the production line from the buffer area, and the finished products will be discharged from a separate channel, which avoids external pollutants and dust from being brought into the area.

 ▲the door to the air shower room